-Michelle Butera, Preschool Director – Michelle is excited to continue some of the long-standing traditions of Ardmore Preschool while maintaining the nurturing environment AWPS offer.
-Michelle has a background in finance and management, 22 years of parenting experience and 25 years as member of APC, 8 years of Sunday School teaching and 15 years of preschool teaching experience.
+Michelle Butera, Preschool Director – Michelle is excited to continue some of the long-standing traditions of Ardmore Preschool while maintaining the nurturing environment APWPS offer.
+Michelle has a background in finance and management, 25 years of parenting experience and 25 years as member of APC, 8 years of Sunday School teaching and involved in the preschool for 20 years.
 She brings her faith, her heart and her wisdom to help the preschool have an amazing year.
-Michelle is originally from Cherry Hill, N.J..
+Michelle is originally from Cherry Hill, NJ.
 She has her undergraduate degree from Drexel University and her Masters Degree from Penn State University.
-She loves to see the happiness and joy that come from each child.
-Michelle is the mother of two daughters, one recent graduate of UCONN and the other a junior in college.
+She loves to see the happiness and joy that comes from each child.
+Michelle is the mother of two adult daughters.

 Alyce Cerniglia grew up in the Philadelphia area.
 She has her undergraduate degree in Finance and graduate degree in Human Resources from Catholic University in Washington DC.
 She enjoyed many years using her Human Resources skills while working as an international college admissions counselor and corporate recruiter.
 Alyce returned from living in Washington DC shortly after meeting her husband “down the shore”.
-Alyce and Joe have three boys (ages 12, 11 and 9) who all attended APWP.
-Alyce has substituted at APWP many times over the past 5 years.
+Alyce and Joe have three boys (ages 15, 14 and 12) who all attended APWPS.
+Alyce has substituted at APWPS many times over the past 5 years.
 Alyce enjoys reading and inspiring future readers starting at a young age.
 She loves reading during story time or picking that perfect picture book.
-Alyce is thrilled to be teaching the two-day class, “where it all begins”.
+Alyce is thrilled to be teaching the three-day class.
 Alyce’s family lives in Wynnewood and belongs to St. Margaret’s Church in Narberth.

 Leigh Lignowski Leigh grew up in Summit, New Jersey.
 She has an undergraduate background in Literature and Art and graduated from Villanova Law School, where she met her husband.
-They have four young children, two boys and two girls, all of whom “graduated” from APWP.
+They have four children, two boys and two girls, all of whom “graduated” from APWPS.
 Leigh taught K-8 art at St. Colman-John Neumann and was a substitute at our preschool for several years before joining the staff.
-She’s been teaching for four years and currently teaches both the two-day and three-day classes.
+She’s been teaching for few years and currently teaches both the three-day class.
 She loves being with young children and is excited to encourage their creativity, curiosity, joy, and love of learning, and to watch them grow over the course of a school year.
 Leigh’s family belongs to St. Colman Church in Ardmore.

 Denise Peters – Denise has her degree in Early Childhood Education and has been teaching children since her Springfield High School’s Early Childhood Program.
 She grew up in Spingfield, PA and met her husband, Bob in church and they have 4 grown sons with the youngest recently married.
 Denise currently is attending Springton Lake Presbyterian Church in Media.
 Denise has been teaching at APWPS for 5 years and is currently teaching the five-day class.
-Denise loves pre-schoolers because they are innocent and funny.
-She also love dogs, especially her Minitature Dachshund and English Pointer and is looking forward to meeting her first grandchild this fall.
+Denise loves preschoolers because they are innocent and funny.
+She also love dogs, especially her Minitature Dachshund and English Pointer.
+Denise enjoys spending time with her family and three young grandchildren.

-Irena Reynolds – Upon completing her degree in Public Administration from the Technical University of Varna, Bulgaria, Irena Reynolds arrived in the United States in 2003 for a year long internship.
-The following year she became a nanny for a Philadelphia family while earning her Masters Degree in Central and Eastern European Studies from LaSalle University.
+Irena Reynolds, Teacher and Preschool Administrator – Upon completing her degree in Public Administration from the Technical University of Varna, Bulgaria, Irena Reynolds arrived in the United States in 2003 for a year long internship.
+The following year she earned her Masters Degree in Central and Eastern European Studies from LaSalle University.
 While rearing three children of her own, she has become a Cub Scouts of America Den Leader and is currently a Cub Scout Pack Chair Woman.
-Residing in Ardmore for the last 9 years with her family, Irena very much enjoys being involved at her children’s school, Penn Valley Elementary, and is currently serving on the Home and School Association Board as its Vice President.
+Residing in Ardmore for the last 12 years with her family, Irena very much enjoys being involved at her children’s schools and volunteering.

 After her youngest child started attending Ardmore Presbyterian in 2014, Irena began helping as a substitute teacher, and has assisted in most of the classrooms since.
-She is exited to begin her first year as a two-day class teacher and assistant at the five-day programs!
+She is currently the preschool administrator ,also a two-day class teacher !

 Shannon Smith, has an undergraduate background in Childhood Education and Family Studies with a minor in Psychology from Penn State University.
 After college she has worked as a child mental health worker, victims advocate, and as an assistant and lead teacher for the YMCA.
 Shannon and her husband have 2 daughters both who went to Ardmore Presbyterian Preschool and are now in elementary school.

 Karen Tolbert grew up in Buffalo, New York.
 She attended Bucknell University and received a BS in Elementary Education.
 She earned her Masters in Reading Education from the University of Virginia.
 She taught for seven years prior to having children and moving to the area in 2013.
 Karen currently lives in Bala Cynwyd with her husband and two children.
 Currently she is a teacher in the three-day program.
-Her daughter is in first grade and her son is in the five-day program.
+Her children are recent graduates of APWPS.